-Our audit procedures included, but not limited to, testing the effectiveness of internal controls concerning the measurement of right-of-use assets and lease liabilities and reviewing the Company and its subsidiaries' existing lease contracts.
-We also identified the lease components within contracts and assessed the lease terms and the appropriateness of the discount rate which the lease payments adopted.
+Our audit procedures included, but not limited to, testing the effectiveness of internal controls concerning the measurement of right-of-use assets and lease liabilities, reviewing important meetings records and details of rental expenditures of the Group, identifying additional lease agreement during the period.
+We also identified the lease components within contracts and assessed the lease terms and the appropriateness of the discount rate which the lease payments adopted, and recalculating appropriateness of the recorded amounted of right-of-use assets and lease liabilities.
 Furthermore, we consider the appropriateness of disclosing the right-of-use assets and lease liabilities in Note 6 to the consolidated financial statements.